Table of Contents_

 Why choose a monochrome laser printer?

-If you will be using a printer primarily to reproduce text onto paper, then a monochrome laser printer could be a good bet.
+A monochrome laser printer could be a good bet if you use a printer primarily to reproduce text onto paper.
 They are generally fast, reliable, and efficient.

 Inkjet VS laser: which printer should you get?

 This depends on your individual needs and your budget.
-Inkjet printers are cheaper and excel with making color reproductions, but the ink replacement cartridges can become costly.
-Laser printers are more expensive initially but are faster and the toner cartridges last much longer.
+Inkjet printers are cheaper and excel at making color reproductions, but ink replacement cartridges can become costly.
+Laser printers are initially more expensive but faster, and the toner cartridges last much longer.

 STAT: HP’s toner printer cartridges really are a little expensive, adding the cost per page about 15% higher than competing products. (source)